Submitting a claim? Be sure to include your receipt

-Starting June 18, 2025, any claims you submit will require receipts.
-If your claim is direct-billed, that’s great.
-There’s no need to submit a receipt to us.
+All claims you submit will require receipts.
+If your claim is direct-billed by a provider, no receipt is needed.

 For details about how to submit a claim, review these step-by-step instructions.